Back to guidesFuneral costs and pricing

 Can a funeral director charge more than the quoted price?

-A signed itemised quote is binding.
-But additions agreed during the arrangements process will appear on the final invoice.
-Confirm all changes in writing and ask for an updated total before agreeing.
+A signed itemised quote generally forms the basis of your contract, so it is worth checking every line before agreeing.
+Additions agreed during the arrangements process will appear on the final invoice.
+Confirm all changes in writing and ask for an updated total before agreeing. --- *This page contains general information about funeral costs and is not financial or legal advice.
+Prices change and individual circumstances vary.
+Always request an itemised quote and, for prepaid or financial planning decisions, seek independent advice.*

 When you are ready